Mall of Georgia

+is anchored by Best Buy, TJ Maxx, Target, Hobby Lobby, Nordstrom Rack, HomeGoods, Ulta Beauty, and Staples.

 History

-The Mall of Georgia officially opened August 13, 1999 drawing shoppers away from Gwinnett Place Mall, and featured Dillard's, JCPenney, Lord & Taylor, and Nordstrom as its anchor stores, with Bed Bath & Beyond, Haverty's, and Galyan's (now Dick's Sporting Goods) as additional mini anchors.
-Lord & Taylor, Dillard's, and JCPenny opened on August 11, 1999, two days before the official opening of the mall.
+The Mall of Georgia officially opened August 13, 1999, drawing shoppers away from Gwinnett Place Mall, and featured Dillard's, JCPenney, Lord & Taylor, and Nordstrom as its anchor stores, with Bed Bath & Beyond, Haverty's, and Galyan's (now Dick's Sporting Goods) as additional junior anchors.
+Lord & Taylor, Dillard's, and JCPenney opened on August 11, 1999, two days before the official opening of the mall.
 The Mall of Georgia also has a 20-screen Regal Cinemas and an IMAX Theater.
 In 2000, Atlanta-based Rich's was added on, and many more mall stores were added, bringing the total number of stores in the mall to more than 200.
 Lord & Taylor was repositioned and shuttered entirely; it was replaced with Belk in 2005.
 Following Federated Department Stores' (now Macy's, Inc.) decision to consolidate nameplates in 2003, the Rich's store at Mall of Georgia was dual-branded as Rich's-Macy's, and the Rich's name was dropped entirely in 2005.

-In 2015, it was announced Von Maur would be joining the center replacing Nordstrom which would also close.
+In 2015, it was announced Von Maur would be joining the center, replacing Nordstrom.
+In late 2024, the mall began the process of de-theming the mall removing the geographic section names, murals from each region, unique lighting fixtures for each section, and the town and city names which were above the stores on the second floor.